burakkirgil/Java-Projects/README.md

 ### Student Course Enrollment

-A basic simulation of course enrollment system with reading files and printing students' enrolled courses
+Classes and methods required for a course enrollment system